-Overall, it is predicted that the major impact on the medium sensitivity receptor would 4.1.41 result in a moderate adverse effect, which is significant in EIA terms.
+4.1.41 Overall, it is predicted that the major impact on the medium sensitivity receptor would result in a moderate adverse effect, which is significant in EIA terms.

-- In order to mitigate for the effect on reptiles, mitigation is proposed that would comprise 4.1.42 trapping and translocation of reptiles from areas of permanent habitat loss in Zone A and displacement from areas of permanent habitat loss in Zones C and G, combined with creation of additional habitat in Zones F1-3 (plus Zone E albeit this area would not be managed specifically for reptiles). - 4.1.43 Reptiles will be translocated from the area of permanent habitat loss in Zone A into the 3 ha of retained Zone A grassland.
+- 4.1.42 In order to mitigate for the effect on reptiles, mitigation is proposed that would comprise trapping and translocation of reptiles from areas of permanent habitat loss in Zone A and displacement from areas of permanent habitat loss in Zones C and G, combined with creation of additional habitat in Zones F1-43 (plus Zone E albeit this area would not be managed specifically for reptiles). - 4.1.43 Reptiles will be translocated from the area of permanent habitat loss in Zone A into the 3 ha of retained Zone A grassland.
 Fencing will be erected to prevent reptiles returning into the construction area.
 The carrying capacity of the retained grassland will be enhanced via the installation of refugia such as log piles and rubble mounds.
-In addition, the carrying capacity of the grassland in Zone F4 will also be increased by cutting of dense stands of tall ruderal and scrub, to increase the open grassland area adjacent to Zone A. - As a longer-term measure, habitat creation for reptiles (including creation of grassland, 4.1.44 scrub, south-facing earth banks, ditches and a pond) will also be undertaken in Zones F1-3.
-Zones F1-F3 comprise approximately 6.4 ha of habitat adjacent to Parsonage Common (where reptiles are also present) and also includes a 10 m strip north of the railway line east of Zone F2 which will provide habitat connectivity for reptiles along the railway line and therefore provide additional robustness by ensuring that populations are less susceptible to fragmentation effects. - 4.1.45 Approximately 10 ha of grassland will also be created in Zone E. Zone E provides likefor-like replacement of Common Land, and will therefore be potentially subject to the same management regime (annual hay cut) as is currently applied to Zone A. While Zone E will not be managed specifically for reptiles, they would be able to utilise Zone E in the same way as in Zone A currently, i.e. during the period where the sward height is suitable to provide cover for foraging). - Furthermore, additional habitat features for reptiles such as log piles, rubble mounds 4.1.46 and hibernacula will be provided in Zones F1 and F2 and the grassland and scrub habitat provided will be more heterogenous than the existing Zone A grassland and managed in a more sympathetic manner for reptiles. - Finally, retained ditches and grassland in Zones A and G will be managed to improve 4.1.47 habitat quality for reptiles (see the OEMP, application document A8.7, for outline proposals and Figure 4.1).
+In addition, the carrying capacity of the grassland in Zone F4 will also be increased by cutting of dense stands of tall ruderal and scrub, to increase the open grassland area adjacent to Zone A. - As a longer-term measure, habitat creation for reptiles (including creation of grassland, scrub, south-facing earth banks, ditches and a pond) will also be undertaken in Zones F1-43.
+Zones F1-F3 comprise approximately 6.4 ha of habitat adjacent to Parsonage Common (where reptiles are also present) and also includes a 10 m strip north of the railway line east of Zone F2 which will provide habitat connectivity for reptiles along the railway line and therefore provide additional robustness by ensuring that populations are less susceptible to fragmentation effects.
+Zone F4 comprises approximately 3.0 ha of habitat suitable for reptiles (scrub, grassland and pond) south of the railway line and therefore provides connectivity with retained habitat in and adjacent to Zone A and also to the Tilbury2 ecological mitigation land which is immediately adjacent to the west Zone A boundary. - 4.1.45 Approximately 10 ha of grassland will also be created in Zone E. Zone E provides like-for-like replacement of Common Land, and will therefore be potentially subject to the same management regime (annual hay cut) as is currently applied to Zone A. While Zone E will not be managed specifically for reptiles, they would be able to utilise Zone E in the same way as in Zone A currently, i.e. during the period where the sward height is suitable to provide cover for foraging). - 4.1.46 Furthermore, additional habitat features for reptiles such as log piles, rubble mounds and hibernacula will be provided in Zones F1, and F2 and F4 and the grassland and scrub habitat provided will be more heterogenous than the existing Zone A grassland and managed in a more sympathetic manner for reptiles. - 4.1.47 Finally, retained ditches and grassland in Zones A and G will be managed to improve habitat quality for reptiles (see the OEMP, application document A8.7, for outline proposals and Figure 4.1).

-The residual impact following further mitigation is predicted to be minor beneficial, 4.1.48 leading to a minor beneficial significance of effect, which is not significant in EIA terms.
+4.1.48 The residual impact following further mitigation is predicted to be minor beneficial, leading to a minor beneficial significance of effect, which is not significant in EIA terms.